Dhairya2908/VCO/README.md

 # Voltage Controlled Ring Oscillator with a wide tuning range(90MHz - 10GHz) and high frequency(10.5GHz)

-This repo is being formed as a part of analog design hackathon by IITH.
-Design and results of the VCRO are presented.
+This repo is formed as a part of analog design hackathon by IITH.
+The Design and results of the VCRO are presented.

 # Table of Contents